 Flower season on the West Coast – The West Coast National Park has rolling fields of wildflowers, flitting birds and striking coastal scenes.
 It’s exquisite in Spring, particularly late August and September.
 Just keep in mind that on sunny weekends during this period, everyone will have the same idea.
 So weekdays are best if you can arrange that!

 Whale watching – The whale watching, especially in the nearby town of Hermanus, is dreamy!
 If you’re working with a smaller budget, you can also go kayaking (we saw a dolphin mother and calf on this experience).

 Summer – December to February

 Summer is, like for most of us, my absolute favourite season.
 And Cape Town does summer so well!
-It rarely gets unbearably hot, and when it does you’ve got beaches all over the place to go cool off.
-It is windy quite often, as our sunny season is unfortunately also our windy one.
+It rarely gets unbearably hot, and when it does you’ve got beaches all over the place to go cool off, as well as various dams like the beautiful Silvermine dam.
+It is windy reasonably often, as our sunny season is unfortunately also our windy one.
 But the wind clears away the city pollution and leaves us with perfect views and impeccable sunsets.

 My top recommendation for summer is a whole bunch of beach days.
-But much more than that, you can also go snorkeling – like this seal snorkeling tour in Hout Bay – and kayaking.
-Summer in Cape Town is also the best time of year to go wine tasting in Constantia or in Stellenbosch, because sunny days and good wine go so well together.
+But much more than that, you can also go snorkelling – like this seal snorkelling tour in Hout Bay – and kayaking.
+Summer in Cape Town is also the best time of year to go wine tasting in Constantia or in Franschoek, because sunny days and good wine go so well together.